Norton Children’s Prevention & Wellness doubles down on obesity

 Y’s Healthy Weight and Your Child

 The hospital partners with the YMCA to get the word out to all Norton pediatric practices about the Y’s Healthy Weight and Your Child Program, a comprehensive, evidence-based weight management program for families.
-This year, 33 families were referred to the program by Norton Children’s Medical Associates pediatricians.
+This year, 33 families were referred to the program by Norton Children’s Medical Group pediatricians.

 Partnering with pediatricians and specialists

-Norton Children’s Prevention & Wellness has piloted a health coaching service offered to Norton Children’s Medical Associates – Broadway patients who are in need of extra support in meeting their weight management goals.
+Norton Children’s Prevention & Wellness has piloted a health coaching service offered to Norton Children’s Medical Group – Broadway patients who are in need of extra support in meeting their weight management goals.
 It also collaborates with Norton Children’s Gynecology for a five-week weight management workshop series for eligible patients.
 The practice clinicians monitor biometrics and weight change, and the prevention and wellness team leads weekly workshops designed to engage families in setting personal goals and working through barriers to eating healthier and being more active.
 Each session features a healthy snack and a physical activity component.
 The series started in September 2016.
-Plans for 2017 include making the wellness workshops available to all Norton Children’s Medical Associates patients and partnering with the YMCA to implement the series in spring and fall each year.
+Plans for 2017 include making the wellness workshops available to all Norton Children’s Medical Group patients and partnering with the YMCA to implement the series in spring and fall each year.

 Reaching high schools